GatoGraphQL/GatoGraphQL/layers/GraphQLAPIForWP/plugins/graphql-api-for-wp/docs/modules/schema-expose-admin-data/en.md

 }
 ```

-And then search for entries with `"isAdminElement": true` in the results.
+And then search for entries with `"isSensitiveDataElement": true` in the results.

 ## Overriding the default configuration